akuntz09/AWS-example/CourseOutline.md

 #### Course Learning Objectives:
 - Learner will be able to explain the difference between AWS Storage solutions (like S3, EBS, and EFS) and their use cases.
-- Learner will be able to create and optimize a storage solution using S3 and EBS.
+- Learner will be able to create and optimize a storage solution using S3, EBS, and EFS.
 - Learner will be able to explain how to secure and cost-optimize storage solutions.

 ### Chapter 1: Different AWS Storage Solutions

 #### Lesson 1.1: Why Use Cloud Storage?
 - Learner will be able to discuss the advantages and disadvantages of using cloud storage compared to local storage.